Why Chaos Engineering is a Good Stress Test Strategy

 Chaos engineering helps you design more resilient systems.
-This is achieved by forcing you to think about how these systems will respond to unexpected events.
-It gives you confidence that your system will be able to handle real-world conditions, not just the idealised conditions that are often assumed during development and testing.
+This is achieved by forcing you to think about how these complex systems will respond to unexpected events.
+It gives you confidence that your system will be able to handle real-world conditions, not just the idealized conditions that are often assumed during development and testing.

 Chaos engineering as a testing strategy